-PURPOSE: Provide participants with an overview of the training and give them an opportunity to begin developing a rapport with the trainer(s) and one another.
+PURPOSE: Provide participants with an overview of the workshop and give them an opportunity to begin to develop a rapport with the trainer(s) and with each other.
 This time also sets the tone for the entire training by identifying the goals and objectives of the course.